-Adam holds a B.Phil in from Oxford and an A.B., summa cum laude, from Harvard.
-He will receive a J.D. from the NYU School of Law in 2019, where he has studied as a Furman Scholar.
+Adam received a A.B. in philosophy (summa cum laude) from Harvard.
+He then earned a B.Phil in philosophy from Oxford and a J.D. from NYU, where he studied as a Furman Scholar.

 Adam will clerk for Judge Jed S. Rakoff in the Southern District of New York and for Chief Judge Robert A. Katzmann of the U.S. Court of Appeals for the Second Circuit.

 "An Ethical Framework for Global Vaccine Allocation," Science (forthcoming, 2020) [third author, with Ezekiel Emanuel, Govind Persad, and members of the FAAR Consortium]

 "The Democratic Limits of Political Experiments," Politics, Philosophy & Economics (forthcoming, 2020) [with Eric Beerbohm and Ryan Davis]